fongbrandon1928/ECS150Assignment1/REPORT.md

 From this, we need `pipe_cmds_count - 1` pipes, (for example command1 | command2, we just need `the number of commands - 1` pipes)
 for each pipe, we need two files to pipe them.
 `pipe[fd + i * 2]` piped every two files, `fd[2i]->pipe write end`, `fd[2i+1]->pipe read end`
-Then, step into creating processes using loop and fork and linking each pipe children to correct input and output.
+Then, step into creating processes using loop and fork and linking each pipe child to correct input and output.
 ```c
 if  (i  !=  0){
 dup2(fd[(i  -  1)  *  2],  STDIN_FILENO);